fantasyknight/bulk-exchange-assignment/README.md

 > This project uses latest version of Next.js on Frontend and Django with latest version for backend.

-> FrontEnd: Next.js, Tailwind CSS
+> FrontEnd: Next.js, Tailwind CSS.
 > Backend: Django, sqlite

 ## Next.js Setup